open-pioneer/trails-starter/docs/tutorials/HowToPublishAPackage.md

 $ pnpm add -w -D @open-pioneer/build-package-cli
 ```

-It it designed to be invoked from the source directory of a pioneer package and reads its configuration from that package's `package.json` and `build.config.mjs` (see [Reference](../reference/Package.md#publishconfig)).
+It is designed to be invoked from the source directory of a pioneer package and reads its configuration from that package's `package.json` and `build.config.mjs` (see [Reference](../reference/Package.md#publishconfig)).
-After successful execution, it will have assembled a compiled version of that package in the `dist` directory.
+After successful execution, it will have assembled a compiled version of that package in the `dist` directory (in that package's source directory).

 `build-pioneer-package` also performs some validation to enforce best practices and to catch common errors.
-By default this validation is strict: all validation errors are fatal.
+By default, this validation is strict: all validation errors are fatal.
 This can be changed by configuring `publishConfig.strict: false` in your package's `build.config.mjs`,
 which is convenient when first preparing an existing package for publishing.
 `strict` should be `true` in production!